jshumphrey/full_course_yellow/README.md

 This prevents people from inviting the bot to random servers, but it makes it so that only I can invite the bot to new servers - which isn't ideal, since server admins would have to give an untrusted user (me) the Manage Server permission in order to complete the install.

 To get around this, message me on Discord so that we can coordinate a time when you want to invite the bot.
-I'll un-private the bot for a short while, which will make the invite links below work, you can go through the invite process, and when your'e done, I can make the bot private again.
+I'll un-private the bot for a short while, which will make the invite links below work, you can go through the invite process, and when you're done, I can make the bot private again.
 (I recognize that this is all a bit silly, but considering that the bot is being hosted on my personal computer at the moment, I'd really prefer to not have a bunch of random servers invite the bot and generate traffic.)

 ### When the bot's ready to invite...